 Format of a Cash Book

-A standard cash book has two sides:
+A standard book has two sides:

 - Debit Side: Records all cash inflows, such as cash sales, loans received, or capital introduced.